Trevor Larnach Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks fifth in the league.
+- The 9.5 strikeouts per nine innings put together by the Red Sox pitching staff ranks sixth in the league.

-- The Red Sox have the 22nd-ranked team ERA among all MLB pitching staffs (4.92).
+- The Red Sox have a 5.20 team ERA that ranks 24th among all league pitching staffs.

-- Red Sox pitchers combine to allow 25 total home runs at a clip of 1.4 per game (to rank 24th in the league).
+- Red Sox pitchers combine to surrender the fourth-most home runs in baseball (28 total, 1.5 per game).

-- Kluber makes the start for the Red Sox, his fourth of the season.
-He is 0-3 with a 6.92 ERA and 13 strikeouts in 13 2/3 innings pitched.
+- Houck gets the start for the Red Sox, his fourth of the season.
+He is 2-0 with a 4.50 ERA and 15 strikeouts in 14 2/3 innings pitched.

-- In his most recent time out -- in relief on Tuesday -- the right-hander threw 2/3 innings against the Minnesota Twins while surrendering hits.
+- His last appearance came in relief on Wednesday when the righty tossed 2/3 innings against the Minnesota Twins while allowing hits.

-- The 37-year-old has amassed a 6.92 ERA and 9 strikeouts per nine innings in three games this season, while allowing a batting average of .255 to his opponents.
+- The 26-year-old has put up a 4.50 ERA and 9.6 strikeouts per nine innings in three games this season, while allowing a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.